NATO phonetic alphabet: Tables

 Others are: "colon", "semi-colon", "exclamation mark", "question mark", "apostrophe", "quote", and "unquote".

 History

+Before World War II

 Prior to World War I and the development and widespread adoption of two-way radio that supported voice, telephone spelling alphabets were developed to improve communication on low-quality and long-distance telephone circuits.

 The first non-military internationally recognized spelling alphabet was adopted by the CCIR (predecessor of the ITU) during 1927.
 The experience gained with that alphabet resulted in several changes being made during 1932 by the ITU.
 The resulting alphabet was adopted by the International Commission for Air Navigation, the predecessor of the ICAO, and was used for civil aviation until World War II.
 It continued to be used by the IMO until 1965.